Program style: hands-on, traditional lecture, and individualized instruction

 What co-curricular activities are available?

-Students have opportunities to join several clubs including the Finance and Economics club, Students in Free Enterprise (SIFE) and Rotaract Club.
+Students have opportunities to join several clubs including the Finance and Economics club and Rotaract Club.
 Each fall students are invited to participate in the Fed Challenge competition.
 In addition, students routinely travel to various corporate headquarters, Federal Reserve Bank in NY, United Nations, and other private business offices as part of the Welch Experience.

 What facilities & resources are available?